alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

 <!--morestart-->

-As I reflect on my 3 years at Google, my favorite memories were probably from the time I spent working on Google Expeditions, a virtual reality app that allows teachers to lead their students on immersive virtual field trips all over the world.
-The team was small and our UX team was ambitious, so for a little over half a year I helped rewrite and polish the app's UI in time for its first public release.
-I especially enjoyed writing the app's field trip selector screen, which rendered a SurfaceView behind a beautifully designed card-based layout that allowed the user to quickly switch between different VR experiences.
+The coolest project I worked on during my 3 years at Google was Google Expeditions, a virtual reality app that allows teachers to lead their students on immersive virtual field trips all over the world.
+I especially enjoyed working on the app's field trip selector screen, which rendered a `SurfaceView` behind a beautifully designed card-based layout that allowed the user to quickly switch between different VR experiences.

 <!--more-->

-It's been awhile since I've written hardcore Android code (I've spent a majority of the past year building Android developer tools like [Shape Shifter][shapeshifter-github] and [avdo][avdo-github]), so the other day I attempted to rewrite parts of the screen, mostly as a technical exercise. **Figure 1** shows a side-by-side comparison of Google Expeditions' field trip selector screen and the resulting sample app I wrote (available on [GitHub][adp-nested-scrolling-github] and [Google Play][adp-nested-scrolling-play-store]).
+It's been awhile since I've written Android code (I've spent a majority of the past year building Android developer tools like [Shape Shifter][shapeshifter-github] and [avdo][avdo-github]), so the other day I challenged myself to rewrite parts of the screen as an exercise. **Figure 1** shows a side-by-side comparison of Google Expeditions' field trip selector screen and the resulting sample app I wrote (available on [GitHub][adp-nested-scrolling-github] and [Google Play][adp-nested-scrolling-play-store]).

 <!-- Figure 1 -->
 <div class="figure-container">